 I wish we had known about Care ViraSoothe!
 If chickenpox strikes, the Care ViraSoothe range can help relieve the irritating symptoms, helping to cool and relive itching.
 It can be easily applied all over the body and face and is suitable for children over 6 months of age.
 You’ll want to put on something like Care ViraSoothe as itching chickenpox spots can be very harmful.
 Repeatedly itching the spots can cause broken skin which can leave your child vulnerable to infections.
 Care ViraSoothe Cooling Gel and Spray Gel helps to cool the skin and relieve itching because cooling helps reduce the desire to scratch the skin.

 Ever since we had chickenpox it has always been on my mind that we might get it again.
 I know that once the kids have had it they are supposed to not catch it again, but then rumours abound that if they have it too early, like my twins did at 3 months old, they might not be immune!

 I also always worry that we will get in just before, or whilst we are on holiday.
+I worry whether we will be able to fly with chickenpox?
 We got in in our house at Christmas and it put a stop to a lot of visits and parties but for some reason chickenpox stories that I hear are always around people not being allowed to travel as chickenpox has struck in those few days before a flight, or perhaps even worse, when you are on holiday and then can’t fly home.
 It’s for that reason I always have a tube of ViraSoothe in my holiday medical bag – just in case!

-I know that for many treating the chickenpox isn’t the only worry and that actually being allowed to fly with chickenpox is another major headache, but I always think that it’s good to have the things you can cover covered as that leaves less to worry about.
+I know that for many treating the chickenpox isn’t the only worry and that actually the question can you fly with chickenpox is another major headache, but I always think that it’s good to have the things you can cover covered as that leaves less to worry about.

 So what does happen if the kids get chickenpox before they are due to fly?